PaulKlinger/freeform-virus-blinky/README.md

 The main body consists of 0.6mm copper wire shaped into circles and soldered together.
 There's a makeshift hinge on one side so the ball can be opened to change the battery and reprogram the MCU.
 See the [schematic](schematic.pdf) for the rest of the electronics.

+The main challenge with the assembly is holding the parts in place while soldering, a third hand and some little weights to put on things to hold them down are quite helpful.
+I started with the two half-spheres, then added the LEDs, then the resistors and finally the MCU and the connections to the other half.

 The RNA sequence in [sars-cov-2.fasta](sars-cov-2.fasta) is from [https://www.ncbi.nlm.nih.gov/nuccore/NC_045512](https://www.ncbi.nlm.nih.gov/nuccore/NC_045512).
 I encoded it into 2 bits per nucleotide ([encode_genome.py](encode_genome.py)) as the MCU has only 16kiB of flash.

 Current draw is between 1-5mA depending on which color LEDs are active at the moment (the blue ones are a lot more efficient than the green ones), which should last over a day of continuous use on a CR2032 coin cell.